core-wg/yang-cbor/draft-ietf-core-sid.md

 for a different YANG schema name/path later during development.
 When the specification is advanced to a final document, then the assignment is marked with a status of "stable".
-During the period of development, two variants of the SID file should be made available by the tooling involved in that development: (1) a "published" SID file with the existing stable SID assignments only, as well as (2) an "unpublished" SID file that also contains the unstable SID assignments.
+During a period of development starting from a published specification, two variants of the SID file should be made available by the tooling involved in that development: (1) a "published" SID file with the existing stable SID assignments only (which the development effort should keep stable), as well as (2) an "unpublished" SID file that also contains the unstable SID assignments.